LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Something is off with our aggregations request syntax.
 Let's go to the Elastic documentation for [aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations.html) and see what we missed.

-Screenshot from the documentation:
+**Screenshot from the documentation:**
 ![image](https://user-images.githubusercontent.com/60980933/125486600-ea21fb62-3b64-413f-9836-64b4bb4deff3.png)

 ### Cause of Error 9

 This error is occuring because the size parameter was placed in a spot where Elasticsearch is expecting the name of the aggregations.

-If you scroll down to the `Return only aggregation results` section in the documentation, you will see that the size parameter is placed in the outermost bracket as shown below.
+If you scroll down to the `Return only aggregation results` section in the documentation, you will see that the size parameter is placed in the outside of the aggregations request as shown below.

 Screenshot from the documentation:
 ![image](https://user-images.githubusercontent.com/60980933/125486926-b83f052c-6291-4412-983a-2b838d5a7aee.png)

-So let's place our size parameter in the outermost bracket and set it equal to 0 and send the request:
+So let's place our size parameter outside of the aggregations request and set it equal to 0.
+Send the following request:
 ```
 GET news_headlines/_search
 {